The phrases "One Day Dentures" and "Dentures in a Day" can mean 2 things!

 Like everything in life, if you want something FAST, you may not get the quality that you could otherwise have.
 It's a personal decision.
 For a lot of people, speed may be the most important thing, and that's fine.
 Dentures in a day will give them what they want.

-But if you're looking for the best fit, most comfort, and a dazzling, natural-looking smile, one day dentures may not be your first choice.
+But if you're looking for the best fit, most comfort, and a dazzling, natural-looking smile, dentures in one day may not be your first choice.